-As tax season ramps up, so does tax-related fraud.
-Know what to look for, and take steps to protect sensitive information.
+As tax season gets underway, so does tax-related fraud.
+Know what to look for and take steps to protect sensitive information.

 SPOTTING TAX FRAUD

 Phone Calls: The IRS typically contacts individuals via written notification before calling about tax issues.
 If someone claims to be from the IRS by phone without prior written notice, end the call.